isomerpages/moe-anchorgreenpri/pages/faq.md

 **<u>Student Transfer</u>**<br>

 **1. I have just shifted to an area near Anchor Green Primary School.
 How can I go about applying for a transfer to your school?** <br>
 You may wish to consider Primary School Transfer Service.
-You may find out more details here - https://www.moe.gov.sg/primary/transfers <br>
+You may find out more details here - <a href="https://www.moe.gov.sg/primary/transfers" target=_blank>https://www.moe.gov.sg/primary/transfers</a><br>

 **2. I have shifted out of Sengkang to another area, and would like to apply for transfer of my child to another school nearer to my new residence.
 How should I go about applying for the transfer?** <br>
 You may wish to consider Primary School Transfer Service.
 You may find out more details here - https://www.moe.gov.sg/primary/transfers